 There must be something behind it, when recent findings show that just 6% of customers chose their solicitor based on being cheapest.

 The most popular way people found their solicitor was to use one they had used before (27%), closely followed by a recommendation from someone they know (24%).
 People are also highly likely to go back to the same solicitor as they have used previously (80% very or fairly likely). (source.
-SRA – Solicitors Regulation Authority)
+Survey by SRA – Solicitors Regulation Authority)

 In a market that is ever-increasing in terms of competition, it’s unfortunate to see that some conveyancers focus purely on being ‘cheap’ as opposed to offering genuine value for money: it’s equally unfortunate that some chose to lure clients with attention-grabbing headline fees that seem to bear little resemblance to the final bill.